Explained: What does Auckland's 'climate emergency' actually mean?

 So what does this mean, exactly?

-There have been more than enough alarming projections about the past two decades to show why climate change poses a huge threat to Auckland: from rising seas to more frequent heatwaves like that which hit the city this year.
+There have been more than enough alarming projections over the past two decades to show why climate change poses a monster threat to Auckland.

+They included everything from rising seas to more frequent heatwaves like that which hit the city this year.

-By 2090, Auckland is projected to have from 11 to 70 extra days per year where maximum temperatures exceed 25C, and frosts are likely to become rare.
+By 2090, when average temperatures could be between 0.7C and 3.1C warmer, Auckland is projected to have anywhere from 11 to 70 extra days per year where maximum temperatures exceed 25C.

-In the Auckland region particularly, extreme rainfall will likely increase because a warmer atmosphere carries more moisture.

-Those impacts will only be compounded by a sea level expected to be 15cm to 30cm higher by 2050.
+More frequent extreme rainfall events would only be compounded by a sea level expected to be 15cm to 30cm higher by 2050.

-Low-lying parts of the city – including the CBD, eastern bays, Onehunga, Māngere Bridge, Devonport and Helensville – are the most vulnerable to inundation.
+Low-lying parts of the city – including the CBD, eastern bays, Onehunga, Māngere Bridge, Devonport and Helensville – would be the most vulnerable to inundation.

-Auckland Council has responded through various measures, namely its Low Carbon Auckland effort and the in-development Climate Action Plan, all of which aim to ramp down the city's greenhouse gas emissions while preparing for the wide-ranging impacts of a warming world.
+Auckland Council has responded through various measures, namely its Low Carbon Auckland effort and the in-development Climate Action Plan.

+These aimed to ramp down the city's greenhouse gas emissions while preparing for the wide-ranging impacts of a warming world.

-Today's declaration is meant to really spell out just what a crisis climate change will be – and is proving already – but doesn't commit the council to any new specific plan or code.
+A declaration of an emergency was meant to spell out just what a crisis climate change would be – and was proving already.

+Yet it didn't commit the council to any new specific plan or code.

-The council noted that climate change did not satisfy the definition of an "emergency" under the Civil Defence and Emergency Management Act 2002, and that a declaration of a "climate emergency" had no other inherent statutory or legal implications.
+As it stood, climate change wasn't included in the formal definition of an "emergency" under the Civil Defence and Emergency Management Act 2002.

+A declaration of a "climate emergency" also had no other inherent statutory or legal implications.

 As such, the declaration was merely a signal of the council's intention to put climate change at the centre of work programmes and decision making.